 Respectful Work Environment

 3M’s goal is to have a work environment that reflects and values the best in everyone, where people treat each other respectfully and professionally, and where individual differences are valued.
 Any harassment or unprofessional or inappropriate behavior, even if not illegal, interferes with that goal and will not be tolerated.
 Unlawful discrimination is also prohibited.
-This Principle applies whenever employees are at work, and to work events and other 3M-sponsored activities.
+This Principle applies in the workplace and to outside activities and interactions that can affect the workplace, such as work events and other 3M-sponsored activities.

 Global Company, Global Standard